Amiramohamed12/Speaking-glove/README.md

-Speaking Glove for Deaf and Mute People
+#Speaking Glove for Deaf and Dumb People

 📌 Project Overview